-Top 6 Cheap VoIP Services 2018
+Top 6 Best Cheap VoIP Service for 2019

-|OnSIP||(Best Overall) Business owners who want a cheap, but feature-rich, VoIP phone service|
+|OnSIP||(Best Overall) Business owners who want a low-cost but feature-rich VoIP phone service|

-|Google Voice||Businesses needing a completely free virtual phone number with only basic forwarding functions|
+|Google Voice||Companies needing a completely free virtual phone number with no-frills VoIP service|

 How We Evaluated Cheap VoIP Service Providers